Yemen: Modern era

-Al Bakiriyya Ottoman Mosque in Sana'a was built in 1597.
+Al Bakiriyya Ottoman Mosque in Sanaa was built in 1597.

 The Ottomans had two fundamental interests to safeguard in Yemen—the Islamic holy cities of Mecca and Medina, and the trade route with India for spices and textiles, both threatened, and the latter virtually eclipsed, by the arrival of the Portuguese in the Indian Ocean and the Red Sea in the early 16th century.
-Hadım Suleiman Pasha, the Ottoman governor of Egypt, was ordered to command a fleet of 90 ships to conquer Yemen.
-The country was in a state of incessant anarchy and discord as Pasha described it by saying:
+Hadım Suleiman Pasha, the Ottoman governor of Egypt, stormed Aden in 1538, and extended Ottoman authority to include Zabid in 1539, making it the administrative headquarters of Yemen Eyalet, and eventually taking Tihamah in its entirety.
+The Ottoman governors did not exercise much control over the highlands.
+They held sway mainly in the southern coastal region, particularly around Zabid, Mocha, and Aden.